ivankosenko/doc/doc/1.7/reference/reference_lua/debug_facilities.rst

     Assigns the value ``value`` to the upvalue with the index ``up`` of the function ``func``.

+    :param function func: function to set the upvalue of
+    :param number up: index of the function upvalue
+    :param value: value to assign to the function upvalue
+    :type value: boolean, number, string or userdata

     :return: the name of the upvalue or ``nil`` if there is no upvalue with the given index

 .. _debug-traceback:

-.. function:: traceback([thread,] message, level)
+.. function:: traceback([thread,] [message,] [level])

-    :param str message: a message prepended to the traceback; optional
+    :param string message: an optional message prepended to the traceback
-    :param int level: specifies at which level to start the traceback (default is 1); optional
+    :param number level: specifies at which level to start the traceback (default is 1)

     :return: a string with a traceback of the call stack